 Being able to become an entrepreneur is an amazing opportunity.
 You are able to follow your dreams and do it your own way.
 You can build your business from the bottom up, and become a role model for others who want to do the same.
 However, it isn’t always an easy road.
+Read on for some career advice for the entrepreneur.

 If you’re unsure what an entrepreneur is, let us clear that up.
 An entrepreneur is someone who organizes and operates their own business – using their creativity and imagine and drive for their work.
 In short, someone who builds their own unique business (aka our founder Christie Lohr).